Krabbe Disease,

 Symptoms of Krabbe Disease

 The symptoms of Krabbe Disease can vary widely depending on the age of onset.
-Infants usually show signs such as irritability, feeding difficulties, muscle stiffness, and developmental delays.
+Infants usually show signs such as

-Older children and adults may experience symptoms like vision loss, difficulty walking, and cognitive decline.
+Older children and adults may experience symptoms like

-Infantile-onset Krabbe Disease
+Infantile-Onset Krabbe Disease

 This form progresses rapidly, often leading to severe neurological impairment and a shortened lifespan.